devhid/kumo/kumo_report.md

 #### Request Limits

 * When we attempted to bruteforce credentials, there was a plugin in place in **WordPress** that detected this type of action and blocked further bruteforcing attempts.
+In order to circumvent this, the initial deployment of Wordpress switched from x10Host to AWS and tests were run using a VPN when the host machine's IP was blacklisted.
+When these solutions failed, a check was added in **kumo** to handle 429 and 503 status codes, which were errors for **too many requests** and **service unavailable** respectively.

 #### Testing Issues